 PARASITES LIKE GIARDIA AND CRYPTOSPORIDIUM are protozoans found in a variety of animals and are readily distributed through feces-contaminated soil, lakes, rivers, ponds and streams.
 Infection is transmitted through environmentally robust cysts that can survive for long periods of time outside of the host.
-Cysts can be problematic in both well and city water sources because cysts are resistant to common disinfectants like chlorine24.
-Drinking water and recreational water are the most common modes of transmission25.
+Cysts can be problematic in both well and city water sources because cysts are resistant to common disinfectants like chlorine30.
+Drinking water and recreational water are the most common modes of transmission31.
 Once ingested, they cause diarrhea and gastrointestinal distress in humans.

-PFAS (per- and polyfluoroalkyl substances)-Known as "forever chemicals" because they do not naturally breakdown, this class of several thousand different compounds is a product of industrial processes (e.g. fire retardants and a range of applications in the aerospace, photographic imaging, semiconductor, automotive, construction, electronics, and aviation industries) and commercial products (e.g. nonstick cookware, waterproof fabrics, food packaging etc.)26.
+PFAS (per- and polyfluoroalkyl substances)-Known as "forever chemicals" because they do not naturally breakdown, this class of several thousand different compounds is a product of industrial processes (e.g. fire retardants and a range of applications in the aerospace, photographic imaging, semiconductor, automotive, construction, electronics, and aviation industries) and commercial products (e.g. nonstick cookware, waterproof fabrics, food packaging etc.)32.

 Long chain PFAS (perfluoroalkyl carboxylic acids with eight or more carbons and perfluoroalkyl sulfonic acids with six or more carbons) have been used since the 1940s.
-Because they have come under such widespread scrutiny, some major chemical companies agreed phase out PFAS, and they are no longer manufactured in the US; however, they can still be manufacturer internationally and imported in consumer goods such as carpet, leather and apparel, textiles, paper and packaging, coatings, rubber and plastics27.
+Because they have come under such widespread scrutiny, some major chemical companies agreed to phase out PFAS, and they are no longer manufactured in the US; however, they can still be manufacturer internationally and imported in consumer goods such as carpet, leather and apparel, textiles, paper and packaging, coatings, rubber and plastics33.
 PFAS bioaccumulate, which means they build up in tissues and organs over time, and human exposure has been linked to developmental, immune, metabolic, and endocrine system disorders as well as cancer.
-PFAS are the basis for the 2019 documentary Dark Waters, and contamination is widespread across the US28 with at least 6 million U.S. residents that exceed US EPA's lifetime health advisory of 70 parts per trillion29.
+PFAS are the basis for the 2019 documentary Dark Waters, and contamination is widespread across the US34 with at least 6 million U.S. residents that exceed US EPA's lifetime health advisory of 70 parts per trillion35.
 EPA has not yet implemented enforceable, regulated levels.
-Rather, they have issued a health advisory to serve as informational technical guidance^{30,31}.
+They have announced their approach to addressing PFAS, PFAS Strategic Roadmap: EPA's Commitments to Action 2021-2024, and issued a health advisory to serve as informational technical guidance^{36,37}.